 Jeannie: Nothing.
 They’re different.
 For this neighborhood, they’re different, that’s all.

 Of course, they’re not actually all that different.
 (Jeannie’s husband himself said as much back in Season 1: “Sometimes I think the only thing separating American business from the mob is fuckin’ whacking somebody.”)
-Jeannie may want to think of her neighbors as “different,” but when she stops herself midsentence from revealing too much about them (whether out of a sense of propriety or a sense of self-preservation), she must have realized that little more than a fence separates her from the Sopranos.
+Jeannie may want to think of her neighbors as “different,” but when she stops herself midsentence from revealing too much about them (whether out of a sense of propriety or a sense of self-preservation), she must have realized that little more than a fence separates her—both literally and metaphorically—from the Sopranos.